tybier/Data-Projects/README.md

 # Data-Projects
 My portfolio of sample data projects using various machine learning methods and analytical processes, mainly using R. Each project has an associated .docx file attached for viewing.
 Projects include:

-A comparison of regression models on estimating the amount of monetary loss sustained from house fires using national fire incident reporting system pulic data data (NFIRS).
+An in-depth comparison of regression models on estimating the amount of monetary loss sustained from house fires using national fire incident reporting system pulic data data (NFIRS).
 Various machine learning models are utilized with R. Specifically a multiple linear regression model, a stepwise regression model, a random forest model and their respective accuracy metrics are compared/ contrasted to determine best fit on data.
 This file contains a word document showing comprehensive documentation, commentary, analysis, and R code.

 The creation of a recurrent neural network (RNN) that can categorize customer sentiment data as positive or negative using customer reviews.